cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 Any integration script should return a valid UTF-8 encoded JSON.

 There are two expected formats of integration script responses.
-In case of success, the metadata.result field is `ok` and the data field contains data according to the specification of the specific integration script.
+In case of success, the <span class="notranslate">`metadata.result`</span> field is <span class="notranslate">`ok`</span> and the data field contains data according to the specification of the specific integration script.
 Return code is `0`.

 <div class="notranslate">